 The ideal solution from a franchisor’s perspective is to have one main website with separate pages for franchisees.
 A certain amount of duplicate content is inevitable in a franchise network but duplicate pages across a site aren’t as potentially damaging from an SEO perspective as duplicate content across the wider web.

 The downside of this approach is that if your website isn’t effective enough or your digital marketing strategy isn’t coherent, you could put off potential franchisees.
 You need to make sure that your website and digital presence reflects the strengths of your brand and digital marketing so that potential recruits want to invest.

-One main website doesn’t mean that franchisees can’t create their own content or manage their own web presence.
+One main website doesn’t mean that franchises can’t create their own content or manage their own web presence.
 Franchisee pages should be tailored for each local area and franchisee as a minimum.
-Unique customer testimonials, regional descriptions and links to other local businesses and franchise blogs should be actively encouraged and used within the franchisees pages.
+Unique customer testimonials, regional descriptions and links to other local businesses and franchise blogs should be actively encouraged and used within the franchisees’ pages.

-Unique video or user generated content can also be included.
-A good example of this is Greensleeves, where franchisees pages have a URL which includes the location, a list of areas covered within the page, personalised contact details and recommendations from local customers alongside unique images.
+Unique video or user-generated content can also be included.
+A good example of this is Greensleeves, where franchisees pages have a URL that includes the location, a list of areas covered within the page, personalised contact details and recommendations from local customers alongside unique images.

 Whether you have one main website or lots of separate sites, franchise websites have to have a degree of consistency and standardisation.
 Images, logos, and a consistent design incorporating the same colour scheme, font and layout, can be used throughout to reinforce a brands consistency but pages can and should be personalised where possible to avoid duplicate content.